Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### Android Core 1.8.3

-- Fixed an issue which caused some extensions to not be registered correctly when using minification.
+- Updated proguard rules to fix an issue which caused some extensions to not be registered correctly when using minification.

 ## Aug 18, 2021